Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Abstract

 \section{Abstract}

-In this paper, we propose a generative framework for unifying search and recommendation (S\&R) in large language models (LLMs).
-S\&R are core to online platforms, addressing explicit intent through queries and modeling implicit intent from behaviors, respectively.
-Their complementary roles motivate a unified modeling paradigm.
-Early studies to unify S\&R adopt shared encoders with task-specific heads, while recent efforts reframe item ranking in both S\&R as conditional generation.
-The latter holds particular promise, enabling end-to-end optimization and leveraging the semantic understanding of LLMs.
-However, existing methods rely on full fine-tuning, which is computationally expensive and limits scalability.
+Search and recommendation (S\&R) are two integral components of modern online platforms, both aiming to model and satisfy user information needs.
+This shared objective motivates a unified modeling paradigm that enables richer user modeling and improves the effectiveness of both tasks.
+Recent attempts to unify S\&R formulate item ranking in both tasks as conditional generation.
+While this paradigm is promising, existing methods rely on full fine-tuning, which is computationally expensive and limits scalability.
 Parameter-efficient fine-tuning (PEFT) offers a more practical alternative but faces two critical challenges in unifying S\&R: (1) gradient conflicts across tasks due to divergent optimization objectives, and (2) shifts in user intent understanding caused by overfitting to fine-tuning data, which distort general-domain knowledge and weaken LLM reasoning.
-To address the above issues, we propose Gradient Multi-Subspace Tuning (GEMS), a novel framework that unifies S\&R with LLMs while alleviating gradient conflicts and preserving general-domain knowledge.
+To address these issues, we propose Gradient Multi-Subspace Tuning (GEMS), a novel framework that unifies S\&R with LLMs while alleviating gradient conflicts and preserving general-domain knowledge.
 GEMS introduces (1) \textbf{Multi-Subspace Decomposition}, which disentangles shared and task-specific optimization signals into complementary low-rank subspaces, thereby reducing destructive gradient interference, and (2) \textbf{Null-Space Projection}, which constrains parameter updates to a subspace orthogonal to the general-domain knowledge space, mitigating shifts in user intent understanding.
-Extensive experiments on benchmark datasets show that GEMS consistently outperforms the state-of-the-art baselines across both search and recommendation tasks, achieving superior effectiveness.
-Furthermore, GEMS is highly efficient and scalable, maintaining performance gains on LLMs with billions of parameters without introducing additional trainable weights.
+Extensive experiments on benchmark datasets show that GEMS consistently outperforms the state-of-the-art baselines across both search and recommendation tasks, and the gains remain consistent when scaling to billion-parameter LLMs.\footnote{Our code is available at \url{https://github.com/Polaris-JZ/GEMS}.}